Stony Brook University: Research

 based on the IBM system-on-chip technology, also known as New York Blue Gene supercomputer.
 In the June 2008 Top 500 supercomputer rankings New York Blue Gene/L was ranked 17th, and Blue Gene/P was ranked 75th.
 The total peak performance for both Blue Gene/L and Blue Gene/P consists 103.22 teraflops (trillion floating-point calculations per second).

 In 2016, Stony Brook University placed second at the Long Island regional round of the New York State Business Plan Competition.
 New York Institute of Technology placed first with four teams qualifying for the state competition's final round, while Stony Brook University had three teams qualifying for the state competition's final round.

 Notable research and discoveries

 There have been many notable research projects and important scientific discoveries at Stony Brook.

-Admissions

-In 2018, Stony Brook University accepted 41.8%, or 15,800, of the 37,828 freshman applications it received.

-Of the 15,800 freshmen applicants accepted, 3,383 chose to enroll, or a rate of 21.4%.